noelmathewisaac/shopee-best-coder-2019/round-2/README.md

 1. User 223406364 is directly linked to user 227839480 by sharing the same device "7q1zwUrfP8+09Z+EPh+YyNYTwxhHW7wfGuIFWhRE490=".
 2. User 227839480 is directly linked to user 193350172 by sharing the same device "IkGjfHwwIGYxZ4WkM30COPKkmALyJfSSODpNTTPuMyS=".

-Therefore, buyer (userid: 223406364) is indirectly linked to seller (userid: 193350172).This order is a fraud order by definition.
+Therefore, buyer (userid: 223406364) is indirectly linked to seller (userid: 193350172).
+This order is a fraud order by definition.

 ## **Submit Format**